DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 If you're coming to the UK from Ukraine, [check what you need to do before you travel and what to do after you arrive](https://www.gov.uk/guidance/move-to-the-uk-if-youre-from-ukraine).

-### Check if you are eligible for an international relocation payment worth £10,000
+### Get an international relocation payment worth £10,000

 To be eligible for the international relocation payment, you must be coming to England to teach or train to teach languages or physics in the 2023 to 2024 academic year.

 [Learn more about the international relocation payment](/non-uk-teachers/get-an-international-relocation-payment).

-### Check the status of your visa
+### Visas giving you the right to teach or train to teach in England

 You already have the right to work or train as a teacher in England if you are in the UK on (one of the following):